Empowering Robot Path Planning with Large Language Models: osmAG Map Topology & Hierarchy Comprehension with LLMs: Experiments

 \subsection{Fine-tuning Experiment}

-After fine-tuning the LLaMA2 model using the approach outlined in Section \ref{subsec:fine_tune}, we evaluated the models on test datasets from Dataset 1-5 to evaluate their success rates.
-The data presented in Table \ref{table:fine_tune} demonstrates significant performance enhancements on both tasks.
+After fine-tuning the LLaMA2 models as outlined in Section \ref{subsec:fine_tune}, we assessed their performance on Datasets 1-5, observing significant improvements detailed in Table \ref{table:fine_tune}.

-In topological tasks, as summarized in Table \ref{table:fine_tune}, the fine-tuned LLaMA2-7B and LLaMA2-13B models surpass ChatGPT-3.5 in performance.
-On Dataset 2 it even outperforms ChatGPT-4.

-The LLaMA2-7B model achieves a success rate of above 0.9 on test data of Dataset 1-2 with layout used in fine-tuning, with its performance dropping to 0.89 on unseen layouts.
-Conversely, the LLaMA2-13B model demonstrates a success rate of 0.97 exhibiting more robust generalization to new map layouts.
+For topological tasks, the fine-tuned LLaMA2-7B and LLaMA2-13B models exceeded ChatGPT-3.5's performance, with LLaMA2-13B also outperforming ChatGPT-4 on Dataset 2.
+LLaMA2-7B achieved over a 0.9 success rate on Datasets 1-2 with templates used in fine-tuning but dropped to 0.89 on new layouts.
+LLaMA2-13B showed stronger generalization with a 0.97 success rate on new layouts.

-In our training dataset, we utilize a fixed prompt, whereas, during testing, besides the prompt used in fine-tuning, we employ a variety of random prompts to assess the fine-tuned model's ability to generalize across diverse inputs.
-The results, displayed in Table \ref{table:fine_tune} in bracket, indicate a decrease in performance for the fine-tuned LLaMA2-7B model, whereas the fine-tuned LLaMA2-13B model's performance remains consistently high.
-This suggests that for tasks involving unpredictable human interaction, the fine-tuned LLaMA2-13B model, which shows strong generalization to previously unseen prompts, is preferable.
-Conversely, for scenarios where the prompt is generated by program which remains static, the fine-tuned LLaMA2-7B model is a viable option, especially when computational resources are constrained.
+During testing, besides the fixed prompt from training, we also use random prompts to evaluate generalization.
+The results, shown in Table \ref{table:fine_tune}, reveal a performance drop for LLaMA2-7B under varied prompts, while LLaMA2-13B maintained high performance, suggesting its suitability for unpredictable interactions.
+Conversely, LLaMA2-7B is more suited for scenarios with consistent prompts, particularly when computational resources are limited.

 In hierarchical tasks, after fine-tuning, both the LLaMA2-7B and LLaMA2-13B models achieve a success rate of 1, both models also generalize well on unseen prompts, which makes them totally practical.